 The authors defined workload in the AJCC study as the amount of work — including physical, emotional and cognitive — that a nurse is required to perform in a defined period of time.
 They used two simple measures: nurse/patient ratio and the degree of workload nurses experienced, whether it was light, moderate, or heavy, according to Browne.

-Others have defined turbulence, also known as environmental turbulence, work-fluency, complexity, and environmental uncertainty.
-Turbulence, according to Browne, involves internal and external factors and can be described as an ineffective buffering of any disruptive force that may intrude on nurses’ ability to do their jobs.
+Turbulence is also known as environmental turbulence, work-fluency, complexity, and environmental uncertainty.
+According to Browne, it involves internal and external factors and can be described as an ineffective buffering of any disruptive force that may intrude on nurses’ ability to do their jobs.

 “Turbulence came to our attention during early phases of our pilot, when nurses were observed to be performing activities not described by workload measures,” Browne said.
 “Nurses were spending a great deal of time searching for equipment, acquiring missing medication, double and triple documenting, being interrupted for non-essential reasons, and managing incomplete and missing communications.”